Bob Kudelski: Los Angeles Kings (1987–1993)

-Kudelski made the Kings for good in the 1989-90 season, and got off to a fast start, scoring five goals and nine points in his first six games.
+Kudelski made the Kings for good in 1989–90 and began the season in October on the fourth line alongside Hubie McDonough and Jay Miller.
+After getting off to a fast start, he was placed on the first line alongside Wayne Gretzky and Luc Robitaille by the end of the month.
+However, he suffered a hand injury in a fight with Wayne Van Dorp of the Blackhawks on November 22.
+He returned to the lineup on December 30 against the Flyers.
 Kudelski finished the season with 23 goals and 36 points in 62 games, helping Los Angeles reach the playoffs.
-On April 12, Kudelski earned his first career playoff point, an assist, in a 5-1 loss to the Calgary Flames.
-On April 24, he scored his first career playoff goal against Bill Ranford of the Edmonton Oilers in a 6-5 loss.
-Overall, in eight playoff games, Kudelski had a goal and three points.
+He made his NHL playoff debut on April 4, 1990 in the opening game of the Kings' first round series against the Calgary Flames.
+On April 12, Kudelski earned his first NHL career playoff point, assisting on the team's only goal by Rob Blake, in a 5–1 loss to the Flames.
+The Kings eliminated the Flames and moved on to face the Edmonton Oilers in the second round.
+On April 24, he scored his first NHL career playoff goal against Bill Ranford in a 6–5 loss.
+The Oilers bounced the Kings from the playoffs and overall, in eight playoff games, Kudelski had a goal and three points.